 Other tax rules on corporate debt: group mismatch schemes: meaning of relevant tax advantage

 CTA10/S938D defines a ‘relevant tax advantage’.
+A “relevant tax advantage” requires an economic profit (see CFM77610) to result from a scheme.
 The economic profit must be one that is made by the scheme group, not an individual company.
 It is determined over the whole scheme period and arises from asymmetries in the way that different members of the scheme group bring debits and credits into account under the loan relationship or derivative contract rules.
 The legislation will not apply where this economic profit is negligible.

 A relevant tax disadvantage is defined as an economic loss that is made by the scheme group over the scheme period that arises as a result of asymmetries in the way different members of the scheme group bring, or do not bring, debits or credits into account.
 The legislation will not apply where this economic loss is negligible.